lsst-tstn/tstn-032/index.rst

 Monochromator
 -------------
 The monochromator is essentially a spectrometer.
 With the incoming white light, it can output any wavelength from 0 - 1200 nm with fairly high resolution, however we limit the wavelength range to 350 - 1200 nm.
 The monochromator is the Horiba iHR 320 Fully Automated Imaging Spectrometer.
 There are two 1200 gr/mm gratings: centered at 400 nm (blue) and one at 750 nm (red).
-These gratings both have a spectral dispersion of $\sim$2.31 nm/mm.
+These gratings both have a spectral dispersion of :math:`\sim2.31` nm/mm.
 There are two slits, both of which can be adjusted from 0-5mm, but not including 5mm.
-The ``Entry" slit is where the light from the white light source enters the monochromator and the "Exit" is where the light exits the monochromator as a ``single" wavelength.
+The "Entry" slit is where the light from the white light source enters the monochromator and the "Exit" is where the light exits the monochromator as a "single" wavelength.
 It also includes a mirror.
 The monochromator uses very little power at 12V to change the slit width, the wavelength, and the grating.

 The software for the monochromator is run on a Windows Machine, mounted on an Embedded Systems minicontroller.
 It is connected via USB to this windows machine.
 When first starting up, the windows machine must be accessed via Remote Desktop for the initialization process.
 Once that has completed, the CSC can be used to control the Monochromator.